|FDSN code||7C (2015-2019)||Operated by||Colorado State University (CSU)|

 |Digital Object Identifier (DOI)||https://doi.org/10.7914/SN/7C_2015|

 Derek Schutt, Rick Aster (2015): The Mackenzie Mountains Transect: Active Deformation from Margin to Craton.
 International Federation of Digital Seismograph Networks.
-Other/Seismic Network.
+Dataset/Seismic Network.
 10.7914/SN/7C_2015

 Loading data availability information...